kairosinc/Kairos-SDK-PHP/README.md

 Kairos SDK (PHP)
 ==============

 Kairos is the easist way add **Face-Recognition** to your web applications.
 Our API provides a full-featured and robust Face-Recognition backend, right out of the box.
-This is the PHP wrapper for the [Kairos Facial Recognition API](https://www.kairos.com).
+This is the PHP wrapper for the [Kairos Face Recognition API](https://www.kairos.com).
 The package includes a **class** _(Kairos.php)_ you can use as an easy client to the API.
 Continue reading to learn how to integrate Kairos into your web application.

 _Thanks to contributions by some of our customers, we also have [Ruby](https://github.com/kany/kairos-api) and [.NET](https://github.com/humbywan/Kairos.Net) wrappers available.
 Also see our [Javascript SDK](https://github.com/kairosinc/Kairos-SDK-Javascript) and our [iOS SDK](https://github.com/kairosinc/Kairos-SDK-iOS)._